 The town walls surrounded the town on a plan similar to a circle with an area of about 20 ha.
 They were built of local gneiss, a stone with a granite-like structure, which guaranteed the highest strength and resistance.
 The defense system consisted of the main perimeter of the walls from the turn of the thirteenth and fourteenth centuries and the younger outer ring of walls, moat and earth ramparts.
 Within the town walls were included fortifications of two opposite castles: the ducal and castle called Homole.
 On the southern side, the town was protected by the Piława River.

-The inner, older ring of walls was originally equipped with about 30 semicircular half-towers open towards the town and protruding in front of the face of the wall.
+The inner, older ring of the wall was about 1-1.2 meters thick.
+Wall was originally equipped with about 30 semicircular half-towers open towards the town and protruding in front of the face of the wall.
 They were evenly allocated over the entire length of the perimeter at intervals of about 40 meters, which is more or less within the range of an effective crossbow shot.
 Their crowning was initially in the form of a battlement, later at least in some of the towers crowned with roofs.
+The outer wall was lower than the inner perimeter, it was also less thick, about 0.8 – 0.9 meters.
+There were probably no towers or bastions in its line.

 Four gates led to the town at the outlet of four main streets running from the market square: Świdnicka from the west, Wrocławska in the north, Ząbkowicka (or Piławska) on the east and the gate leading from the town to the Piława river in the south called Water Gate.
 All of them were placed in gatehouses with passageways in the groundfloor and rooms for guards on the upper floors.